-When a woman is infected with Hepatitis C, they need to learn a few more things in order to keep their love ones safe from getting the infection.
+When a woman is infected with Hepatitis C, they need to learn a few more things in order to keep their loved ones safe from getting the infection.
 Accurate information and knowing right from wrong is the best tool that women can use in order to keep their reproductive health intact they get viral free again.

 During menstrual cycle

 When a woman contracts Hepatitis C, their menstrual cycle doesn’t stop from happening every month.
-Hepatitis C is being transmitted via blood and other fluids coming from the body hence it is very important for an infected woman to dispose their napkins properly.
-Besides, having sexual intercourse while on period is also a no-no. Aside from the fact that it is non-hygienic, it also increases risk of your partner being infected with Hepatitis C especially if he has cuts on his body especially his private part.
+Hepatitis C is being transmitted via blood and other fluids coming from the body hence it is very important for an infected woman to dispose of their napkins properly.
+Besides, having sexual intercourse while on period is also a no-no. Aside from the fact that it is non-hygienic, it also increases the risk of your partner being infected with Hepatitis C especially if he has cuts on his body especially his private part.

 The use of birth control

 Women with Hepatitis C must take birth control pills in order to avoid pregnancy during treatment.
 Hepatitis C drugs are known to cause birth defects.
-However, women with liver damage cannot take birth control pills because it contradicts the oestrogen hormones that contraceptives produce.
+However, women with liver damage cannot take birth control pills because it contradicts the estrogen hormones that contraceptives produce.
 If you have liver damage, ask your doctor first if you can take contraceptives.
-If not, the options are to seek other form of birth control method or to abstain from sexual activities during treatment.
+If not, the options are to seek another form of birth control method or to abstain from sexual activities during treatment.

 If you are on menopausal stage